In Switzerland, more than 94% of used glass is recycled. Glass recycling requires 25% less energy than the usual production from quartz sand.

 The Anticipated Recycling Tax (ATR) is a tax that was introduced in 2003 to finance the recycling of electrical and electronic equipment.
 It is included in the sale price.
 As a result, anyone can drop off their devices at collection points for transport and recycling.

-Because they contain many harmful for the environment products, as well as electronics, lamps must be brought back to the stores where they are purchased in order to be recycled.
+Because they contain many products that are harmful for the environment, along with electronics, lamps must be brought back to the stores where they are purchased in order to be recycled.

 Batteries and accumulators